WHO WE ARE

 Spirit League is a safe place for children and young adults with special needs to play team sports in a positive, self-esteem building environment.

 The League is for athletes who are physically active (ambulatory) but have difficulty keeping up with their peers.
-We emphasize the learning of basic sports skills and relationships for higher functioning but developmentally challenged boys and girls, ages 6-22 years, in Orange County, California.
+We emphasize the learning of basic sports and social skills for boys and girls, ages 6-22 years, with autism or other developmental disabilities in Orange County, California.

 We play three sports per year including basketball (January – March), baseball (April – June) and soccer (September – November).
 Online registration for each season generally occurs two months prior to the start of games.
 See the Sports tab on our website for more information on each sport.